jgoulah/mastering-failure/oscon2015.md

 # Timeline

-- a rough timeline scaffolding is required (usually starting with IRC logs)
+- a rough timeline scaffolding is required
-- talk about facts that were known at the time, even if hindsight reveals misunderstandings in what we knew
+- talk about facts that were known *at the time*, even if hindsight reveals misunderstandings in what we knew
-- look out for knowledge that some people were aware of, that others were not, dig into that
+- look out for knowledge that some people were aware of, that others were not, and dig into that
 - no judgement about actions or knowledge (counterfactuals)
-- tell people to hold that thought if they jump to remedation items at this point
+- tell people to hold that thought if they jump to remediation items at this point

+^ timeline scaffolding usually starts with chat/irc logs

 ---